piepin/awesome-list/README.md

 # Awesome List
-A list of awesome libraries, tools, books, third party and other cool resources for software, web development, electronics.
+A list of awesome libraries, tools, books, third party and other cool resources for programming, web development and  electronics.

 ## Contributing
 Please see [CONTRIBUTING](https://github.com/piepin/awesome-list/blob/master/CONTRIBUTING.md) for details.